Aliens haven’t contacted Earth because there is no sign of intelligence on our planet, a recent paper has concluded.

-An intriguing new study suggests that extraterrestrials may be overlooking Earth as a potential point of contact, believing it to lack the fascinating complexities they search for on potentially inhabited planets.
+An intriguing study suggests that extraterrestrials may be overlooking Earth as a potential point of contact, believing it to lack the fascinating complexities they search for on potentially inhabited planets.

 According to astrophysicist Amri Wandel from The Hebrew University of Jerusalem, life-sustaining exoplanets likely need more than just the right environmental conditions to attract aliens, who are probably also looking out for signs of technology.